packit/packit.dev/content/docs/fedora-releases-guide.md

 configuration option so that Packit can extract the correct version.

 If you use [`copy_upstream_release_description: true`](/docs/configuration/#copy_upstream_release_description),
-the changelog entry will use the GitHub release description field.
+the changelog entry will use the GitHub/GitLab release description field.
 (Just make sure the formatting is compatible with spec file.
 E.g. use `-` instead of `*` for lists to not create multiple changelog entries.)
 There is also [`sync_changelog`](/docs/configuration/#sync_changelog) configuration option to enable syncing